Polypants/threejs_tutorial/README.md

 var sphereMaterial = new THREE.MeshPhongMaterial({ color: 0xff5500, shininess: 10 });
 ```

-If we look at our scene, the sphere looks a liiiiitle shiny.
+If we look at our scene, the sphere looks a little shiny.
 Let's jack up the `shininess` to `1000`.

-Now our ball is looking pretty shiny, like a pool ball or something.
-Cool.
+Now our ball very shiny, like a pool ball or something.

 ## Creating the init() Function